Lausanne–Échallens–Bercher line

-The Lausanne–Bercher line is a metre gauge railway line in the canton of Vaud in Switzerland.
-The line connects the city of Lausanne with Bercher via Echallens, and is 23.6 km long.
-It is owned and operated by the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The Lausanne–Échallens–Bercher line is a railway line in the canton of Vaud in Switzerland.
+The line connects the city of Lausanne with Bercher via Echallens.
+It is owned and operated by the Chemin de fer Lausanne-Échallens-Bercher (LEB) company, which was the result of a merger of the separate Chemin de fer Lausanne-Échallens (LE) and Compagnie du Central Vaudois.
+It is under the operational management of Transports publics de la région lausannoise.

+The line is notable as it was the first metre gauge railway to built in Switzerland, in 1873, and the forerunner of many later such lines.